 Students must pass a comprehensive exam to graduate.
-The comprehensive exam is tailored to the student's program (i.e., counseling, forensic or school psychology).
+The comprehensive exam is tailored to the student's program (i.e., counseling or school psychology).
 The counseling psychology comprehensive exam is a 3-hour 200-item multiple choice exam that consists of 20 items from PSYC 6333, PSYC 6337, and each of the core courses.
-The forensic psychology comprehensive exam is a 3-hour 220-item multiple choice exam that consists of 20 items each from PSYC 6333, PSYC 6337, PSYC 6343, and each of the core courses.
 The school psychology comprehensive exam consists of a written multiple-choice exam similar to the Praxis-II School Psychology Specialty Area Exam.